-Fundamentals of Wavelets, Filter Banks and Time Frequency Analysis.

-Professor Vikram M. Gadre.

-Department Of Electrical Engineering.

-Indian Institute of Technology Bombay.

-Demonstration: DWT of images.
+Foundations of Wavelets and Multirate Digital Signal Processing Professor Vikram M. Gadre Department of Electrical Engineering Indian Institute of Technology Bombay Module 4 Lecture No 26 Demonstration: DWT of Images

 Hi guys, I am Hrishitosh Bisht.
 In the past few lectures, we have studied about filter banks.
 In this video, we will learn about one such application of filter banks in the area of image processing.
 In particular, we will be performing discrete wavelet transform on images.
 Before even the proceed further, it is important to note down one subtle point.
-The filter banks that we have studied so far are one-dimensional in nature and the object that we want analyse that is images are of two-dimensional nature.
+The filter banks that we have studied so far are one-dimensional in nature and the object that we want analyse that its images are of two-dimensional nature.
 So we would need to develop some technique so that we can apply our one-dimensional filter banks to these two-dimensional images.

-For this purpose, what we will do is, we can apply its one-dimensional filter banks first along the rows of the images and then along the columns of the images or vice versa as well.
+For this purpose, what we will do is, we can apply its one-dimensional filter banks first along the rows of the images and then along the columns of the images.
+Or vice versa as well.
 For the sake of convenience, let us start with an image at a scale say J+1.

-So let this be a much and let us the present this image by I with scale J+1 M and N, where M denotes the rows of the image and N denotes the column of the image.
-To start with, we can say that this image I is an original image itself and we will later see that this input I can be any signal and at any scale, J. So suppose, I J+1 MN is the starting signal and it is passed through two filters, one a low pass filter and a high pass filter with transfer functions of H0Z and H1Z respectively.
+So let this be a much and let us the present this image by I with scale J+1 M and N where M denotes the rows of the image and N denotes the column of the image.
+To start with, we can say that this image I is an original image itself and we will C that this input I can be any signal and at any scale, J. So suppose, I J+1 MN is the starting signal and it is passed through two filters, one a low pass filter and a high pass filter with a transfer functions of HOZ and H1Z respectively.

 Let us also assume without the loss of generality that they are applied along the columns of the image first.
-The frequency response of the filters can be shown as suppose that this is our frequency axis F and this is the magnitude.
+The frequency response of the filters can be shown as support this is a frequency axis, F and this is the magnitude.
 If this is the frequency response of a low pass filter, then the frequency response of the high pass filter should be like this where this amplitude is 1.
-That is what I mean to say is that this overall filters or this overall structure should be like that it should be able to pass all the frequencies and if this is my maximum frequency F max then this point is my frequency F max upon 2.
+That is what I mean to say is that this overall filters or this overall structure should be like that it should be able to pass all the frequencies and if this is my maximum frequency F max then this point is my frequency of F max upon 2.
 Therefore we can say that the bandwidth of the signal is half.
-Since we are splitting the signal, this is a low pass version and this is my high pass filter version and since I'm splitting the signal into these 2 bands and the bandwidth of the signal is half, in each of these sub bands, this low pass band and this high pass band we will get redundant samples.
-And according to the Nyquist criteria, we will not lose any information even if we remove half of the samples from our signal.
+Since we are splitting the signal, this is our low pass version and this is my high pass filter version and since I'm splitting the signal into these 2 bands and the bandwidth of the signal is half, in each of these sub bands, this low pass band and this high pass band we will get redundant samples.
+And according to the Nyquist criteria, we will not lose any information even if we remove half of the samples from a signal.